Analytics has shifted from a “nice-to-have” function to a core driver of decision-making in almost every industry.

 At the same time, your peers will be taking note of your ability to navigate your role as an intern.
 It is a win-win in determining if this would be a good long-term company and career fit.

 The linkage between internships and hiring is positive.
-According to recent stats, 70 percent of interns are hired at the company in which they had previously interned.
+According to recent stats, 70 percent of interns are hired at the company in where they had previously interned.
 This makes the case for assuming an internship even if the position is not well paid or results in a weekly or monthly stipend.

 Scholarships in Analytics